sashmit/personalsite/content/notes/math/probablity.md

 1. each $$\gamma_{n}, n \in \mathbb{N}_{0}$$ is a random variable with uniform distribution on [0, 1] and
 2. the sequence $$\left\{\gamma_{n}\right\}_{n \in \mathbb{N}_{0}}$$ is independent.

-The sample space $$\Omega$$ as a source of all randomnesss in system.
-The elementary event $$\omega \in \Omega$$ is chosen by a process out of our control and exact value of $$\omega$$ is asumed to be unknown.
-All other parts of system are determinstic (but possibly complicated) functions of $$\omega$$ (random variables).
+The sample space $$\Omega$$ as a source of all randomness in system.
+The elementary event $$\omega \in \Omega$$ is chosen by a process out of our control and the exact value of $$\omega$$ is assumed to be unknown.
+All other parts of system are deterministic (but possibly complicated) functions of $$\omega$$ (random variables).

-For example, when a coin is toss, only a single drop of randomess is needed, the outome of the toss.
+For example, when a coin is toss, only a single drop of randomness is needed, the outcome of the toss.
 When several coins are tossed, the sample space must be a bigger.
 When a system involves a infinite number of random variables, a large sample space $$\Omega$$ is needed.

-### Simple Random Walk on Canonical Probablity Space
+### Simple Random Walk on Canonical Probability Space

 A stochastic process $$\left\{X_{n}\right\} n \in \mathbb{N}_{0}$$ is called a simple random walk if:
 1. $$X_{0}=0$$